86Box/probing-tools/cp437/README.md

 Building
 --------
-This tool is automatically built as needed by the build scripts for other tools.
+This tool is automatically built as needed by the makefiles for other tools.
 Alternatively:

 * **Windows:** Run `wmake` from an OpenWatcom "Build Environment" command prompt.
 * **Linux:** Run `wmake` with OpenWatcom tools present in `$PATH`.